cyndilopez/high-spot-mixtape-changes/README.md

 }

 ```
-Note: song and user objects that are referenced by playlists must be included
+Note: song and user objects that are referenced by playlists must be included in the mixtapes JSON.

 **Changes filepath**
 The changes filepath is the filepath to the file containing the changes you wish to apply to the mixtapes JSON.
 The JSON can take three fields which represent playlist actions: "add", "update", and "delete".